CodesOfRishi/smartcd/README.md

 ## Features

-- If the provided argument is not present in your `$CDPATH`, then `smartcd` will search all the sub-directories and will prompt you with a list containing relative paths to the sub-directories that matched the provided argument (also perform substring comparison), where you can Fuzzy search and automatically traverse to the selected one.
+- If the provided argument is not in your `$CDPATH`, then `smartcd` will present you with a list of all the sub-directories that matched the argument (also performs substring comparison), where you can Fuzzy search & directly traverse to the selected path.

   **NOTE:**